aws-samples/data-perimeter-policy-examples/README.md

 2. Replace the placeholder values in the example policies based on your definition of trusted identities, trusted resources, and expected networks:

     * Replace `<my-org-id>` with your [AWS Organizations](https://aws.amazon.com/organizations/) organization ID.
-    * Replace `<my-account-id>` with an account ID that owns the resource to which you are applying the resource-based policy.
     * Replace `<region>` with the AWS Region to which you are deploying the policy.
     * Replace `<my-corporate-cidr>` with your corporate public IP space.
     * Replace `<my-vpc>` with a list of VPC IDs that constitute your network perimeter for a resource or an AWS Organizations entity to which you are applying a policy.
-    * Replace `<my-data-bucket>` with the name of the bucket to which you are applying the resource-based policy.
     * Replace `<load-balancing-account-id>` with the ID of the AWS account that belongs to the Elastic Load Balancing services (based on the Region for your load balancer) if access logging is in use.
 See [Enable access logs for your Classic Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-access-logs.html#attach-bucket-policy) and [Access logs for your Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html#access-logging-bucket-permissions) for a complete list of account IDs.
     * Replace `<ecr-account-id>` with the ID of the AWS account that owns [Amazon Elastic Container Registry (Amazon ECR)](https://aws.amazon.com/ecr/) repositories that you require to be used in your environment.
 See ["Sid":"EnforceResourcePerimeterAWSResourcesECR"](https://github.com/aws-samples/data-perimeter-policy-examples/tree/main/service_control_policies#sidenforceresourceperimeterawsresourcesecr) and ["Sid": "AllowRequestsByOrgsIdentitiesToAWSResources"](https://github.com/aws-samples/data-perimeter-policy-examples/tree/main/vpc_endpoint_policies#sid-allowrequestsbyorgsidentitiestoawsresources) for more details.
     * Replace `<lambdalayer-account-id>` with the ID of the AWS account that owns [AWS Lambda](https://aws.amazon.com/lambda/) layers that you require to be used within your environment.
 See ["Sid":"EnforceResourcePerimeterAWSResourcesLambdaLayer"](https://github.com/aws-samples/data-perimeter-policy-examples/tree/main/service_control_policies#sidenforceresourceperimeterawsresourceslambdalayer) for more details.